Abdullakim1/Card-Game/README.md

 }

 ## Abstraction:
-The class gameSystem abstracts away the details of the game implementation from the user.
+The class experience abstracts away the details of the player_experience from the user.
 Users only need to call the start method to begin the game, while the internal workings, such as dealing hands, player turns, and determining the winner/loser, are abstracted away within the class.

 abstract class experience {
     abstract void experience_of();